daryllundy/ai-hedge-fund/README.md

 **Important**: Keep pull requests small and focused for easier review and merge.

 ## Feature Requests 💡
 Have an idea to make this AI Hedge Fund even better?
-Open an [issue](https://github.com/virattt/ai-hedge-fund/issues) tagged with `enhancement`.
+Open an [issue](https://github.com/daryllundy/ai-hedge-fund/issues) tagged with `enhancement`.

 ## License 📜
 This project is licensed under the MIT License—see the LICENSE file for details.

 ---

-**Join the revolution!** Star this repository, follow us on Twitter, and dive into the future of AI-driven investing today! 🌍💸